- Mandated Course Syllabi & Assesment

 Student course evaluations are used as an important source of information for the future improvement of courses and instruction.
 At the end of each term of instruction, students enrolled in natural sciences classes are sent a link to complete their course evaluation via Class Climate, our course evaluation feedback system.
 After grades for the class have been posted, instructors and teaching assistants are sent a link to review their evaluations.

-Instructors coordinating course fieldtrips please review the UCM Field Trip Liability Guidelines well in advance of your planned course fieldtrip.
+Instructors coordinating course fieldtrips please review the UCM Instructor Field Trip Packet ahead of your planned course fieldtrip.

 NS Curriculum & Instructional support will assist with transportation for course fieldtrips only.
 Course fieldtrip transportation requests should be submited as much in advance as possible prior to the date of your fieldtrip.
 Both campus and off-campus rentals are reserved on a first-come-first-serve basis and the general availability of charter bus rentals can be limited throughout the year as they are requested by external parties.

 All drivers must: